 The public price at which our common units trade in the future might be above or below the offering price.

-The aggregate proceeds to us from the sale of common units offered by us hereby will be the purchase price of the common units less discounts and commissions, if any.
+The aggregate proceeds to KKR Holdings from the sale of common units offered by it hereby will be the purchase price of the common units less discounts and commissions, if any.